kresimir71/gigs/docs/gigs.rst

  // TAG1(bash_shell_some_interesting_snippet)

-The same tag is enlisted in an index file, e.g. index.txt:
+The same tag is listed in an index file, e.g. index.txt:

 .. code-block:: guess